History of Masonic Grand Lodges in North America

 This is a chronology of the formation of "regular" or "mainstream" Masonic Grand Lodges in North America, descending from the Premier Grand Lodge of England or its rival, the Antient Grand Lodge of England.
 A Grand Lodge (or "Grand Orient" as it is called in some jurisdictions elsewhere in the world) is the governing body that supervises "Craft" Freemasonry (also known as "Blue Lodge" Freemasonry) in a particular jurisdiction or geographical area.

-Freemasonry Prior to 1717

-Freemasonry (or Speculative Masonry) developed out of the guilds and associations of operative stonemasons, during the late sixteenth and early seventeenth centuries.
-By 1700, numerous Masonic lodges were in existence throughout England, Scotland and Ireland.
-Each lodge was considered independent unto itself, and there was no supervisory body that governed all of Freemasonry.
-This led to some confusion, as ritual variations developed and disputes as to the legitimacy of various lodges arose.
-In 1717 members of four lodges in London elected to form what they called a "Grand Lodge" to supervise the fraternity and grant charters to new lodges.
-Not all lodges, however, accepted the self-proclaimed authority of this Grand Lodge, and soon formed rival Grand Lodges of their own.

-"Original" Grand Lodges formed by "Time Immemorial" Lodges
+"Original" Grand Lodges formed by "Time Immemorial" lodges

 The following Grand Lodges were formed by pre-existing "Time Immemorial" lodges (lodges that predated the concept of having Grand Lodges to supervise and coordinate the craft, and thus were retained as having existed from "time immemorial").